chpolyzo/Statstics/README.md

 - We can use bootstrapping and sampling distributions to build confidence intervals for our parameters of interest.

 ##  Confidence Intervals
+Confidence intervals give us a range of plausible values for some unknown value based on results from a sample.
+Most commonly, the 95% confidence level is used.
+However, other confidence levels can be used, for example, 90% and 99%.

 - [Practice Confidence Intervals 1 with Python](practice/Confidence_Intervals1.ipynb)
 - [Practice Confidence Intervals 2 with Python](practice/Confidence_Intervals2.ipynb)